It’s the Year of the Goat.

 We spent our first Chinese New Year holiday here in 2007 after arriving in Taiwan in February 2006.
 We spent six days traversing Taiwan’s Central Cross Island Highway by motorcycle.

 We were still recovering financially from a three month backpacking excursion around Southeast Asia, but we have never been ones to miss a travel opportunity.

 Our first day out on the bike was just beautiful.
 It was sunny with clear blue skies.
 That first half-day was bliss, but things got much colder when we hit Hehuan Mountain at 4pm.
 We were warned at the base of the mountain that cold weather was closing in fast, and boy, did it ever!

 But it was COLD coming down and by the time we hit Cingjing, all we wanted was some hot tea and a bed.
 Our journey that year took us into Sun Moon Lake, and across Toroko Gorge for the first time.
 We traveled back to Taipei along the Eastern Coast Highway.

 This was the trip that convinced us that we needed to stay longer in Taiwan.

-Our 2012 Chinese New Year celebration was spent in Seoul, South Korea.
+Our 2012 Lunar New Year celebration was spent in Seoul, South Korea.
 Seoul is an interesting city, and although I’m not big on Korean food, I really do love the architecture there.

 2014 was a quiet year for us.
 We stayed in Taipei again this year.
 Having spent close to three months in North America because of trips and family obligations, it was nice to spend our Chinese New Year at home with our Taiwan-family.
 We took a few weeks off in April to visit Bali and Lombok, Indonesia.